 - Two hundred million children work at adult jobs And More than 1 billion children are at risk.

-The Bible in (Jeremiah Chap 1: 4) tells us that “All children are blessed and consecrated by God to be useful members of the community” Proverbs 22:6 instructs us to train every child in the right way so that he or she is nurtured into a responsible person when he or she grows up.
-Training may be through Sunday school, bible classes; after school programs but the most important form of training is the education the child gets through daily interaction with adults.
-We will be seeing this coming Sunday that is on 18th of November - How our Sunday School Children are trained up in singing, reading and leading by their Sunday school teachers.
+The Bible in (Jeremiah Chap 1: 4) tells us that “All children are blessed and consecrated by God to be useful members of the community”.
+Proverbs 22:6 instructs us to train every child in the right way so that s/he is nurtured into a responsible person when he or she grows up.
+Training may be through Sunday school, Bible classes; after school programs but the most important form of training is the education the child gets through daily interaction with adults.

 Yes!
-Friends!
-Children will learn everything they see their parents, guardians, teachers and other adults do.
-The behaviors of our young people today reflect our own behaviors in families, schools and communities at large.
-There is a need to examine how much we are influencing our children to adopt positive behaviors before we blame them for failing to meet our unrealistic expectations.
+Children learn everything they see their parents, guardians, teachers and other adults do.
+The behaviours of our young people today reflect our own behaviours in families, schools and communities at large.
+There is a need to examine how much we are influencing our children to adopt positive behaviours before we blame them for failing to meet our unrealistic expectations.

-In this case, who takes the blame; the child, the parent or teacher?
-It is little wonder that they have nowhere to run for guidance?
-It is little wonder that our children may be more confused about how to live their lives because they can not tell who will protect their rights and who will not.
+In this case, who takes the blame; the child, the parent or the teacher?
+Little is left to wonder that they have nowhere to run for guidance?
+Children begin to be more confused about how to live their lives because they are unable to tell who will protect their rights and who will not.
 How can we create a conducive environment for our children to live freely and not be enslaved by their own society?

 Prayer is especially a church affair.
-Many churches are unaware of the different organizations like YMCAs & YWCAs week of prayer programme.
-Remember ignorance is not a bliss — especially for those needy children.
-Maybe God is waiting for someone to expose the need by talking with church leaders and be willing to pray.
-We should Inform the pastors and congregations of such programmes.
-Here I do request the Sunday School teachers to Involve our Sunday school children -teaching them to include and pray for the suffering children’s needs would greatly bless the spiritual formation in the initial years of their lives.
+Many churches are unaware of the para-church organizations like YMCAs & YWCAs week of prayer programme.
+Remember, ignorance is not bliss — especially for those needy children.
+Maybe God is waiting for someone to expose the need by talking with church leaders, pastors and congregations who should be made aware and invited willingly to pray.
+An initiative by the Sunday School teachers to involve our Sunday school children – teaching them to include and pray for the suffering children’s needs would greatly bless the spiritual formation in the initial years of their lives.

 God’s Word promises results for our prayers.
 1 Samuel 30 demonstrates that David and his men were devastated by the captivity of their women and children.
 We too can be deeply burdened for the world’s children cruelly taken captive by God’s enemy.
 Like David, we must release the burden to God and follow His instructions.
 As we persevere in prayer this week for the children at risk together, God’s response to David provides impetus saying in (1 Samuel 30: 8).
 “You will certainly succeed in the rescue”